The Multi-Query Paradox in Zeroth-Order Optimization: Query Allocation Dichotomy

 \begin{proof} See Appendix~\ref{Proof:thm_zo_align_convex}. \end{proof}

-Comparing the rates for ZO-Avg and ZO-Align, we see a factor of $d+2$ versus $d$.
-More importantly, the ZO-Align rate depends only on the total number of queries $K$, not on how they are allocated across iterations.
+The ZO-Align rate depends only on the total number of queries $K$, not on how they are allocated across iterations.
 This key distinction stems directly from the mathematical properties of the estimators.
 The per-iteration progress for ZO-Align is linear in the number of queries.
 However for ZO-Avg, it is a nonlinear concave function.